BinnieJoe/Mask_RCNN_/README.md

 # Object-size-measurement
-Using customdataset.
-We finetuned the mask rcnn to recognize the object and then measure its size.
+Use customdataset.
+By finetuning mask rcnn, we recognized and classified objects and measured their sizes.

 ## Dataset
     I used cocodataset and created a custom dataset by labeling with labelme.